clecap/dante-wiki/README.md

 ## Description

-Dante-Wiki is a system for taking notes, exchanging ideas, publishing and peer reviewing results for scientists and students.
+Dante-Wiki is a system for taking notes and exchanging ideas, for publishing, presenting and peer reviewing.
+It is developed by a scientist for scientists and students.

-It is based on [Mediawiki](https://www.mediawiki.org/), [LaTeX](https://www.latex-project.org/) and [other](#components) [open source](https://opensource.com/resources/what-open-source) components.
+Dante-Wiki is based on [Mediawiki](https://www.mediawiki.org/), [LaTeX](https://www.latex-project.org/) and [other](#components) [open source](https://opensource.com/resources/what-open-source) components.
 It is deployed using Docker.
-It provides data, process and workflow ownership (''sovereignty''), complete privacy and full control over your flow of ideas.
+It provides data, process and workflow ownership (''sovereignty''), privacy and a full control over the flow of your ideas.

 The current status of the system is experimental.